The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 \subsubsection{Slithering dynamics around fixed ideal trees}

 Let us first consider the slithering dynamics around a fixed (quenched) tree emerging from the exclusive application of repton moves.
-In Fig. 5 in the Supplementary Material, we show the corresponding monomer and CM MSD for ideal randomly branching double-folded rings composed of $N_m=64,216,512,1000$ monomers.
+In Fig.~\ref{fig:Slithering_scaling} (see also Fig.~S15 in the Supplementary Material for more detailed results), we show the corresponding monomer and CM MSD for ideal randomly branching double-folded rings composed of $N_m=64,216,512,1000$ monomers.
 An obvious feature is the nearly absent CM motion of the rings, $g_3(t) < \langle R_g^2(N_m) \rangle / N_m$, such that $g_1(t) \approx g_2(t)$.
 We then use various rescaling of the same data in the different panels of the figure to reveal different time and length scales relevant to the monomer and the CM motion.
+The results are shown in Fig.~\ref{fig:Slithering_scaling}.
 Namely, the ring monomers are fully mobile while remaining bound to the quenched tree conformations that the rings are wrapping.
 As a consequence, $\lim_{t\rightarrow\infty} g_2(t) = 2 \langle R_g^2(N_m) \rangle$.
 The asymptotic plateau is reached on the reptation time scale, $\tau_{rep} \sim N_m^3$, of the {\em rings}, while the crossover from the $t^{\nu/2}$ to the $t^\nu$ regime in monomer diffusion occurs at their Rouse time, $\tau_R \sim N_m^2$.

 The CM of the rings essentially coincide with the CM of their wrapped tree.
 The observable small deviations are due to monomer density fluctuations along the ring contour and equilibrate over the Rouse time, $\tau_R \sim N_m^2$, of the {\em rings}.
 The asymptotic magnitude of the fluctuations are expected to be $g_3(t\gg \tau_R)=2\frac{N_{rep}}{N^2_m}\langle R_g^2 \rangle$.